 The best teas in China are often linked to famous mountains.
 Wuyi is one of them.
-Apart being home to the famous Lapsang Souchong home, Wuyi is famous for exceptional oolong teas – rock oolongs or yancha.
+Except being home to the famous Lapsang Souchong black tea, Wuyi is famous for exceptional oolong teas – rock oolongs or yancha.
 Read what is rock oolong, how to brew it and what are some of the most important and famous types.

 What is rock tea?